manyuemeiquqi/vue-tsx-admin/README.md

 ### Overview

-[Vue TSX Admin ](https://github.com/manyuemeiquqi/vue-tsx-admin)it is a free open source mid-end and back-end management system module version.
+[Vue TSX Admin ](https://github.com/manyuemeiquqi/vue-tsx-admin)it is a free open source mid-end and back-end management system module template.
 The UI is referred to acro design pro + ant design pro.
 It uses the latest front-end technology stack and uses the Vue3 + TSX mode for development.
 It provides out-of-the-box mid-end and back-end solutions.
 It has built-in i18n internationalized solutions, configurable layout, theme color modification, permission verification, and refined typical business models, it can help you quickly build a middle-end and back-end project.

 The main development solutions are as follows: